Cherreads

 They left, slipped into a quiet alley where their horses were tethered.

-Both wore long coats, less for disguise now, more for sun protection.
+Both wore long cloaks, less for disguise now, more for sun protection.
 At the capital's main gate, knights stopped them for a routine check.

 "Adventurers?"
 One asked.
 Edmund nodded, presented guild cards.

 "Alright.
 Be careful.
 That serial killer is still at large.
-Daily gazette reported another victim this morning."
+The daily gazette reported another victim this morning."

 Serial killer?
 The one Tina and Edmund mentioned.